Ammar-V/Potholes/README.md

 # Potholes

+The simulated potholes were made to mimick potholes that would be present at the Intelligent Ground Vehicles Competition 2022.
+The rules specified a **"Solid white circle with 2' diameter"**.

 ## Generating Synthetic Data

+Using this technique of data creation was highly efficient for two reasons.
+Firstly, I was able to reuse a dataset of 1.6k images that were initially used to train a U-Net model to detect lane lines.
+By using the same dataset for potholes, I can save time on collecting data.
+Secondly, the YOLOv4 model requires a label around each object in the format of <code>\<x> \<y> \<width> \<height></code>.
+I can easily create a label for each pothole while generating them, saving time on labelling.

 - In the <code>data</code> directory, add folders containing the input images.
 The script will then iterate through each of the images.
 - For each image, a random number of potholes are generated (1, MAX_POTHOLES).